 collaboration with other organizations.

-Volunteer groups are organized into seven color councils to better promote communications, sharing best practices, and collaboration between volunteer groups.
+Volunteer groups are organized into six color councils to better promote communications, sharing best practices, and collaboration between volunteer groups.
 Color Councils meet quarterly by conference call.
 Each Council is assigned a board member to act as the board coordinator.

 Scroll to the bottom of this page for details on individual volunteer groups.